Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: Introduction

 The main interest in this material comes from its properties when external magnetic fields are applied.
 Indeed, a complicated magnetization curve is observed, with various magnetization plateaus (most notably at magnetization $1/8$) that show intriguing properties~\cite{kageyama1999,onizuka2000,kodama2002,corboz2014}.
 The Shastry-Sutherland model is defined by

-where $\hat{\boldsymbol{S}}_{\boldsymbol{R}}$ is the $S=1/2$ operator on the site $\boldsymbol{R}=(x,y)$.
+where $\hat{\bf S}_{\bf r}$ is the $S=1/2$ operator on the site ${\bf r}$ of a $L \times L$ square lattice, with periodic boundary conditions.
 Here, the first sum goes over nearest-neighbor sites on the square lattice, while the second sum is over next-nearest-neighbor sites on orthogonal dimers, according to the bond pattern of Fig.~\ref{fig:phase_diag}.
-For a detailed description of the lattice structure, including its symmetries, see {\it Appendix}.
+For a detailed description of the lattice structure, including its symmetries, see Appendix~\ref{app:symmetries}.